 Since the shift to working from home, many individuals have their personal and professional information in the same space.
 Additionally, the digital transformation has increased the number of shoppers online.
 These factors further exacerbate the need to minimize the risk of malware to effectively prevent data loss for all the data that is stored on your network.
 This holiday shopping season, and always, keep cybersecurity best practices in mind when shopping online.

-Our cybersecurity engineers at Aurora came up with the 4 things you should consider while shopping online this season.
+We came up with the 4 things you should consider when shopping online this season:

 Use 3rd party payment tools like Apple Pay, Pay Pal, and Google Cart

 Using 3rd party payment tools help to better protect your card information while shopping at multiple online retailers.

 If you’re browsing the internet in a public place, use a VPN

 Utilizing public Wi-Fi can put you make you vulnerable for cyber-attacks.
 You can mitigate that risk by using a VPN to protect your information from being accessed by unauthorized users.

 Check site URLs for legitimacy